pyrocatnip/UMBC/PSYC 317.md

 - <span style="color: #FDB515; font-weight: bold">Principle of neurorepresentation</span>: States that everything a person experience is based on reprsentations.

 - <span style="color: #FDB515; font-weight: bold">Levels of analysis</span>: Refers to the idea tat the topic can be studied in a number of different ways, with each approach contributing to its own dimension to our understanding.
-- **Synapse**: The small gap between the end of a neuron's axon and the dendrite or cell body of another neuron.
+- <span style="color: #FDB515; font-weight: bold">Synapse</span> The small gap between the end of a neuron's axon and the dendrite or cell body of another neuron.
-- **Resting potential**: The value that stays the same when there are no signals in the neurons
+- <span style="color: #FDB515; font-weight: bold">Resting potential</span>: The value that stays the same when there are no signals in the neurons
-- **Action potention**:
+- <span style="color: #FDB515; font-weight: bold">Action potention</span>:
-- **Neurotransmitter**: A chemical that makes it possible for signals to be transmitted across the synaptic gap to a dendire or to the cell body of another neuron.
+- <span style="color: #FDB515; font-weight: bold">Neurotransmitter</span>: A chemical that makes it possible for signals to be transmitted across the synaptic gap to a dendire or to the cell body of another neuron.
-- **Nerve impulse**: Transmitted down the axon.
+- <span style="color: #FDB515; font-weight: bold">Nerve impulse</span>: Transmitted down the axon.
 As the impulse passes the recording electrode, the charge inside the axon rises to +40 million volts, compared to the outside.
-- **Feature detectors**: Neurons that respond to specific stimulus features such as orientation, movement, and length
+- <span style="color: #FDB515; font-weight: bold">Feature detectors</span>: Neurons that respond to specific stimulus features such as orientation, movement, and length
--  **Neuropsychology**: The study of people with brain damage.
+-  <span style="color: #FDB515; font-weight: bold">Neuropsychology</span>:" The study of people with brain damage.

 ### Biological terminology
 #### Parts of the Brain ####